jmagman/flutter-wiki/Setting-up-the-Engine-development-environment.md

    - Windows 10 SDK (required for non-Googlers only).
      - Be sure to install the "Debugging Tools for Windows" feature.
  * On macOS: the latest Xcode.
  * Recommended for Googlers: Goma for distributed builds.
-To use Goma, install it and set `GOMA_DIR` environment variable.
+The [compiling page](https://github.com/flutter/flutter/wiki/Compiling-the-engine) has more information on how to set this up.

 You do not need [Dart](https://www.dartlang.org/downloads/linux.html) installed, as a Dart tool chain is automatically downloaded as part of the "getting the code"